kevinushey/blog/_posts/2015-04-05-debugging-with-valgrind.md

 Now, let's run the script with R + `valgrind`.
-If you're on OS X, you'll want an extra `valgrind` flag to ensure that you get line numbers in the error th the command line invocation:
+If you're on OS X, you'll want an extra `valgrind` flag to ensure that you get line numbers in the error output:

     R -d "valgrind --dsymutil=yes" -e "Rcpp::sourceCpp('segfault.cpp')"